 LEGAL EDUCATION AND SERVICES EXPO – (LEASE)

 We had the great opportunity to do many of the “first” in the law space in India and in several other countries.
 The Legal Education and Services Expo (LEASE) was one such event.
 That we founded in 2014.
 At the time it was the first of its kind event.
 In the first year, we invited more than 15 law schools from around the world to New Delhi to present their LLM program.
-We have since welcomed over 60 law schools from UK, US, Australia, Switzerland, India, China, France and Singapore.
+We have since welcomed over 60 law schools from UK, US, Australia, Switzerland, India, China, France, and Singapore.
 This international LLM fair was the first of its kind in India and to this day continues to be the largest LLM fair in Asia.
 Most of the law schools that we have partnered with still continue to return each year for their annual roadshow of LLM programs.
-We have been fortunate to hold this annually in several cities in India as well as in China, UAE and Thailand including Beijing, Shanghai, Bangkok, Dubai.
+We have been fortunate to hold this annually in several cities in India as well as in China, UAE, and Thailand including Beijing, Shanghai, Bangkok, Dubai.
 A version of the LEASE LLM fair is also held online each year for people from other parts of the world to take part online and speak directly with the law professors and admissions head.
-It gives me immense pleasure to have been able to help some of the top law schools in the world from all the continents.
+It gives me immense pleasure to have been able to help some of the top law schools in the world from all continents.

 GLOBAL LEGAL FORUM

-A long time vision of mine was to create something very similar to the World Economic Forum but for law.
+A long-time vision of mine was to create something very similar to the World Economic Forum but for the law.
 In 2017 we started working on this idea and just as World Economic Forum has Davos.
 I wanted this annual congregation to be held annually in a city like Davos and we narrowed down the Hague.
-Sitting in a remote place in Southern India, it was to be a daunting task but my network which consits of some really great people helped me.
+Sitting in a remote place in Southern India, it was to be a daunting task but my network which consists of some really great people helped me.
 For this project, in late 2017 I traveled to The Hague, Netherlands.
 A friend and business connection of mine also put me in touch with a lawyer from the municipality of the City the Hague.
 The City officials at the Hague liked the idea and they were on board as our first sponsors.
 About 10 years ago I was in The Hague as a young lawyer and I did get the opportunity to visit the Peace Palace, home of the international court of justice.
-I was mesmerized by the beauty of the peace palace, the importance of ICJ for law and never in my wildest dreams I thought one day I would be holding an event here.
-In 2018 we held our inaugural edition of Global Legal Forum at the Peace Palace.
+I was mesmerized by the beauty of the peace palace, the importance of ICJ for law, and never in my wildest dreams, I thought one day I would be holding an event here.
+In 2018 we held our inaugural edition of the Global Legal Forum at the Peace Palace.
 It has since been held annually at the Hague.
-It has grown into a multi-day event welcoming speakers, attendees and exhibitors from over 40 different countries to the Hague.
+It has grown into a multi-day event welcoming speakers, attendees, and exhibitors from over 40 different countries to the Hague.
 It has been growing ever since both in size and impact and although it’s not yet something similar to the world economic forum, I hope that eventually….someday it will reach the scale and impact that the world economic forum has.

 LEGAL RECRUITMENT FAIR